Hector-Restrepo/AI-ML/MG-GY-9753 Business Analytics/README.md

 # R
-Content from the Business Analytics course - Spring 2017
+Content from the eMOT Business Analytics course at NYU - Spring 2017